Chhoungchhav/Bookstore-Management-System/README.md

     public abstract void runOperation();

-We create the abstract method to ensure the implementation of that method in each subclass
+We create the abstract method to ensure the implementation of that method in each subclass.
+We use abstract method instead of interface because we only want to use that method in the subclasses of Operation class.
 ### Exception Handling
 Exception handling is incorporated to gracefully manage unexpected errors.
 This ensures the system can recover or gracefully terminate, we implement this to ensure the **file is not found** issue and the **mistype input** issue by using **'try'** and **'catch'**
 - **file is not found**: We use the try and catch IOException to check whether the file that we need to open exist.<br/>